teleporthq/teleport-code-generators/README.md

 ```
 yarn build
 ```
 This will run the `build` task inside each individual package, creating the output `lib` folder.
+We have two outputs for each package: `cjs` - common js style modules and `esm` - modern es modules.
+If you want to speed up your build time, you can run just `build:cjs` to avoid the `esm` build.

 Running the test suite:
 ```